Cisco Router Boot Process Steps

 Show Version Command

-What Happens If a Cisco Router Encounters an Error During Boot and Post-Testing Phase?
+What Happens If a Cisco Router Encounters an Error During the Boot and Post-Testing Phase?

 The Cisco device may receive an error during the POST test and boot phase.
 In this case, the Router cannot proceed to the next steps of the boot process.

 Also, the Power On Self Test (POST) checks for hardware problems.
 If the POST process detects a problem during the test, the Router stops.
-As a result, it gives an error message or diagnostic information.
+So, it shows a problem message or helpful details.
 This information shows you which hardware is causing the problem.

 In such cases, we need to fix the hardware error first.
 By hardware error, I mean it can be in the interfaces, modules, or memory.
 In other words, we need to replace these broken or faulty parts.